Culture & Tradition

 .
 In the North West, the coca leaf is also bound up with ancient traditions: it's still chewed daily by the locals and is ideal for combating altitude sickness.

 Though carnival season is January and February, wherever you travel, and at whatever time of year, it's difficult not to stumble upon a local festival which involves much dance, food and drink.
-And, of course, music: which is predominantly live, acoustic, and emotional.
+And, of course, music: which is predominantly live, loca, acoustic, and passionate.

-Though some may quibble about its listing under culture, football is the pastime which brings the whole nation together and provides an ice-breaker to every British tourist.
-You may wish to remind the locals that immigrant railway workers from northern England staged the first ever football match here in 1867, and it was a Scotsman, Alexander Hutton, who founded the Asociación del Fútbol Argentino
+Though some may quibble about its listing under culture, football is the glue that binds the nation, and it provides a great ice-breaker for foreign visitors.
+It was immigrant railway workers who staged the first ever football match in Argentina in 1867, and the Scotsman Alexander Hutton who founded the Asociación del Fútbol Argentino

 26 years later.
 The Brits, of course, also brought rugby and polo (as well as cricket, which, mysteriously, never quite caught on in the same way).